andybrowning5/Simple-Email-Sandbox/README.md

 docker run --rm -it -p 3000:3000 -v $(pwd)/data:/data agent-email-mcp

 ```
+Note: to restart the email server from scratch, delete the /data directory or use the frontend UI and select Settings>Reset Database.

 The API server will start on  `http://localhost:3000`.
 On first run, you'll go through an initialization wizard to set up your group and agent addresses.